Danack/RfcCodex/rfc_etiquette.md

 ## Don't be too put out if people don't like your RFC

-It is quite natural for an RFC author to think that the RFC the are proprosing is clearly a good idea - why else would they be proposing it?
+It is quite natural for an RFC author to think that the RFC the are proposing is clearly a good idea - why else would they be proposing it?
 It's also natural for them to hope that everyone else will think it's a good idea also.

 However it is also entirely possible for people to have rational reasons to disagree with a proposal.